Bondoki/ELMA/README.md

 NOTE1: specify the number of walker within one energy window (--walker)
 NOTE2: the number of energy windows (number of processes/number of walker) has to be odd.
 NOTE3: by using Wang-Landau-BLENDER algorithm (10.1103/physreve.102.063304) you have to set the simulation time tsim instead of modification factor threshold
+NOTE4: by default --CZero 1000000.0 --OneOverN 0.1
+NOTE5: by using Wang-Landau-BLENDER algorithm avoid all input parameter "--mod-factor", "--threshold-mod-factor", or "--threshold-mod-factor-1t" as they are meaningless.
+Otherwise the programm will terminate.

 ## ToDo
 * add implementation for Rg^2 calculation for NextNeighbor